-For illustrative purposes only Other tower types Alternative overhead structures are being considered in response to the Environment Effects Statement scoping requirements.
+Other tower types

+Alternative overhead structures are being considered in response to the Environment Effects Statement scoping requirements.

 Single circuit steel lattice towers are being considered as an option in some areas and may be required near Melton aerodrome for aviation safety because they are shorter.
 A single circuit steel lattice tower supports one circuit per tower, therefore two single circuit towers would be located side by side, with a required separation distance of approximately 40m (centre to centre), to provide the double circuit transmission line required for the project.
-A single circuit transmission tower in the 500kV section would be approximately 50m high, with a base footprint ranging from approximately 10 to 14m.
+A single circuit transmission tower in the 500kV section would have a maximum height of approximately 55m, with a base footprint ranging from approximately 10 to 14m.
 The easement for a section of single circuit lattice towers in the project may be up to 100m wide.

 Monopoles, tubular steel towers, are also being considered as an option in some areas.
 A monopole in the double circuit 500kV section of the project would be approximately 70 to 75m high, with a base diameter of 3 to 4m.
 Two monopoles would be required side by side for heavy strain where the transmission line changes direction significantly.
-Single circuit steel lattice tower height and easement